From Library to Repository

-The resolution for the establishment of a library was presented the Honor Society of Nursing, Sigma Theta Tau International’s (STTI) House of Delegates in 1979 by Virginia Henderson, Eleanor Herrmann and Anne Bavier.
-From that time forward, STTI’s leaders and membership were committed to developing a national nursing library resource offering services to nurses and those interested in nursing.
+The resolution for the establishment of a library was presented to Sigma Theta Tau International's (Sigma) House of Delegates in 1979 by Virginia Henderson, Eleanor Herrmann and Anne Bavier.
+From that time forward, Sigma's leaders and membership were committed to developing a national nursing library resource offering services to nurses and those interested in nursing.

-In 1985, STTI received a grant from Lilly Endowment, Inc., to fund activities and explore the development of a Center for Nursing Scholarship with a computerized library in Indianapolis, Ind., USA.
-Because of the dedication and support STTI received from its leaders, membership, nursing colleagues and friends of nursing, the Center was completed and dedicated in only four years.
+In 1985, Sigma received a grant from Lilly Endowment, Inc., to fund activities and explore the development of a Center for Nursing Scholarship with a computerized library in Indianapolis, Ind., USA.
+Because of the dedication and support Sigma received from its leaders, membership, nursing colleagues and friends of nursing, the Center was completed and dedicated in only four years.

-The dream became a reality in December 1990, when Miss Virginia Henderson gave her approval for STTI’s electronic library to be named in her honor.
+In December 1990, Miss Virginia Henderson gave her approval for Sigma's electronic library to be named in her honor.
 The nursing resources developed for the library moved to the Internet in 1995, through funding from the Helene Fuld Health Trust.

 The library received an extraordinary gift of US $2 million in 2000 from the generous Indianapolis philanthropist, Ruth Lilly, to expand and develop nursing research resources online.